ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 #### output:
 ![]({{ '/assets/article_images/2022-01-12-quantum-tuto-p1/output_52_0.png' | relative_url }})

+Again, the respective probability of the states is close to $0.5$.

 # Parametrized circuit on a real quantum computer

-In this example, we will take the same circuit and add a `parameter`, then `execute` it with many values in an actual quantum circuit.
+In this example, we will take the same circuit and add a `Parameter`.
+We then `execute` it with many values in an actual quantum circuit.
+We will exploit this handy feature in the following tutorial when we have trainable parameters.
-- We create a parameter $\theta$ with the use of the class `Parameter`.
+1. We create a parameter $\theta$ using the class `Parameter`.
-- We will use a gate $R_Y$, that performs rotation around the $y$ axis, that will be parametrized by $\theta$
+2. We will use a gate $R_Y$, that performs rotation around the $y$ axis, parametrized by $\theta$.
-- Then, we will add the bell state and measurements
+3. Then, we will add the bell state and measurements.

 ```python